scBatchProx: Federated-Inspired Refinement for Stable Cell-Type Discriminability under Heterogeneous Batch Compositions: Methodology

 \subsection{Federated Optimization Procedure}

-Training proceeds in rounds.
-At each round, the server broadcasts the current global FiLM adapter to all clients.
-Each client performs several epochs of local optimization using its batch-specific data and the objective above.
-After local training, clients send their updated FiLM parameters to the server.
+Training proceeds in communication rounds.
+At the beginning of each round, the current global adapter \(\Theta^{(t)}\) is copied to every client.
+Each client performs local optimization on triples \((z_i,b_i,t_i)\) from its local data loader and returns the full updated adapter state, denoted \(\Theta_b^{(t+1)}\).
+The server then applies sample-size-weighted federated averaging: